What is peripartum cardiomyopathy?

 - avoiding cigarettes

 - avoiding alcohol

-Women who have been diagnosed with peripartum cardiomyopathy are at risk for developing the condition with future pregnancies.
-In these cases, women may consider taking birth control to prevent pregnancy altogether.
+Women who receive a diagnosis of peripartum cardiomyopathy are at risk for developing the condition with future pregnancies.
+In these cases, women may consider taking birth control to prevent pregnancies.

 The outlook for this condition depends on the severity and time frame of your condition.
 Some women who develop the condition during pregnancy may have their hearts return to normal size after delivery.
 For others, their condition can continue to worsen.
 In these cases, a heart transplant may be the best way to preserve longevity.